eMoflon/model-modeling-language-editor/README.md

 Finally, MML files can be compiled and converted to EMF files.
 To do this, select the `Export Model` function.
 This will transfer all packages to Ecore files and all instances to XMI files.
 The exported files are located in the `model` directory of the project.

+## Examples

+The workspace `model-modeling-language-examples` serves as a collection of examples.
+Among others, this includes an implementation of the [HospitalExample](https://github.com/eMoflon/emoflon-ibex-tutorial/tree/master/HospitalExample), which has already been used as an example for [eMoflon::IBeX](https://github.com/eMoflon/emoflon-ibex).